ALEXLEEX/VAANet/l25_compiler/README.md

 ### Map/Set Helpers

-The interpreter provides a few built-in functions for manipulating `map` and `set` values:
+The virtual machine provides a few built-in functions for manipulating `map` and `set` values:

 - `map_insert(m, key, value)` – add or update an entry